Proposing a Design Token

 Prerequisites: access to Figma, GitHub and Tokens Studio set up.

-- Add Design Tokens as Figma Variables to the Foundations Library: follow our naming conventions and create tokens for both Light and Dark modes under the Theme collection and color group.
+• Add the Design Tokens in Tokens Studio plugin in Foundations Library: follow our naming conventions and create tokens.
+When working with color, ensure to add tokens for both Light and Dark modes under the Theme collection and color group.

-- Commit and push your changes: Click the push icon to open the push modal.
-You’ll see the commit form: provide a short description of your change, and make sure you’re pushing to a new branch (for example: ks-add-new-button-tokens).
+• Commit and push your changes: Click the push icon to open the push modal.
+You’ll see the commit form: provide a short description of your change, and make sure you’re pushing to a new branch that starts with tokens/ (for example: tokens/ks-add-new-button-tokens).
 Never commit to main.

 Engineering